alexj-matt/libpng/README.txt

 and are released under the same licenses as the originals.
 Several of the original files (libpng_read_fuzzer.options, png.dict, project.yaml) had no licensing information; we assumed that these were under the Chromium license.
-Any new files are released under the libpng license (see png.h).
+Any new files are released under the libpng license (see png.h).,

 The files are
                             Original